Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 }
 ```

-When defining your custom XDM Schema\(s\), implement these interfaces to ensure that the AEP Edge extension successfully serializes the provided data before sending it to Adobe Experience Edge Network.
+When defining your custom XDM Schema\(s\), implement these interfaces to ensure that the AEP Edge extension successfully serializes the provided data before sending it to Adobe Experience Platform Edge Network.

 {% endtab %}